 6. Licensing memoQ on the terminal server

 Before you can use memoQ on your terminal server, you need to acquire a CAL license pool.
-You need a memoQ server to distribute and manage your licenses within the organization.
-The license pool is issued to the memoQ server's serial number.
+You need a memoQ TMS to distribute and manage your licenses within the organization.
+The license pool is issued to the memoQ TMS's serial number.
 The license pool always contains some licenses for the translator pro edition, and it might also contain licenses for the project manager edition.

 A user can run memoQ on the terminal server if they have a permission to do so.